Linux

 Requirements

-Package dependencies for Fedora and Debian:
+Required package dependencies in Fedora and Debian:

 - dmidecode